 Be ready for the peak seasons

-None of the customers who call would want the service to be provided after 2 or 3 weeks until and unless they themselves have asked for it, that’s a completely different case.
-What I want to convey is that there will be times when you will be completely booked out and that generally happens during peak seasons, so when a customer calls, all you can do is book them for a later date but the customer wouldn’t be happy with that, a good review will come up when you are able to provide service in a shorter interval of time even during the peak seasons.
+None of the customers who call would want the service to be provided after 2 or 3 weeks until and unless they themselves have asked for it, that’s an entirely different case.
+What I want to convey is that there will be times when you will be completely booked out.
+That generally happens during peak seasons.
+So when a customer calls, what you would do is book them for a later date but the customer wouldn’t be happy with that.
+A good review will come up when you are able to provide service in a shorter interval of time even during the peak seasons.
 You need to be well prepared for such times so that you don’t happen to create unhappy customers and there is another negative aspect to it – this could also lead to a drop in booking rates when you delay the services.

 The techs on the field should be on the spot with their work and behavi